Europe Expat Cost of Living Comparison

-What is most expensive city in Europe in 2021?
+Which city is the most expensive in Europe in 2023?

-Zurich is the third most expensive city in Europe for Expatriate’s to live, with an overall cost of living index of 116.95.
+Geneva is the third most expensive city in Europe for Expatriate’s to live, with an overall cost of living index of 104.

 Where does this expat cost of living information for Europe come from?

 Xpatulator.com has been created to calculate expatriate pay using online calculators and an extensive database of cost of living and hardship indexes, for 780 international locations.
 The database is updated quarterly.
 Subscribers use this information to ensure expatriate salary spending power is maintained when on an international assignment.
 Salary spending power is affected by cost of living, hardship and exchange rate differences between the home and host location.

 What is the cost of living comparison for Europe?